OSDeploy/GitBook/drivers/driver-optimization/organize-drivers.md

 # Organize Drivers

-Organizing your Drivers in a proper
+Organizing your Drivers in a proper logical structure in your Driver Repository will promote

 Before working with Drivers, you will need to make a Driver Repository.
 This will be where you Download, Extract, Study, and Test the Drivers before you import them into SCCM or MDT.